 - Environmental Studies

 Hiram College’s liberal arts curriculum values the importance of communicating one’s thoughts and ideas through writing.

 A writing minor requires a firm commitment by the student and approval by the writing faculty.
 There are two deadlines each year for submitting applications to pursue the minor in writing (November 1 and March 1).
 Students must apply by the end of their Junior year.

-Image: Student studying
+Image: Student writing during class

 - Technical Writer

 “Getting to know my professors at Hiram is one of the many reasons I’m glad I attend.”

 Writers in Residence operates under the mission of a statewide non-profit organization by the same name.
 Through our club, a cohort of trained Hiram College students will teach creative writing workshops at the Portage County Juvenile Detention Center.
 Writers in Residence works toward increasing the residents’ literacy levels and reducing their recidivism rates through creative expression and constructive reflection.

 Students can also enroll in WRIT 25000, an optional 1-credit support class that helps them to learn more about the juvenile justice system, to evaluate their experiences as leaders of creative writing workshops for residents in juvenile detention, and to create plans for weekly lessons at the juvenile detention center.